 Deep Creek Lake is one of the top getaway destinations in the state of Maryland.
 Mountains, rivers, and lakes offer a wide selection of activities from active outdoor adventures to just plain relaxing.
 Enjoy hiking, bicycling, picnicking, boating, fishing, camping, swimming, and horseback riding in warmer weather and skiing, snowboarding, snow tubing, snowshoeing, and snowmobiling during the winter months.

 Six Flags America is the largest attraction for kids in the state of Maryland featuring more than 100 rides, shows, and the area's largest water park.
-The amusement park is a big attraction for all ages with 10 roller coasters with names like The Wild One, The JOKER's Jinx, The Mind Eraser and SUPERMAN: Ride of Steel.
+The amusement park is a big attraction for all ages with more than 10 roller coasters with names like The Wild One, The JOKER's Jinx, The Mind Eraser and SUPERMAN: Ride of Steel.
 The show lineup includes an internationally awarded stunt show that is entertaining for all and younger kids enjoy the Looney Tunes Movie Town, where they can meet Bugs Bunny.
 The park is open April through October.

 The 2,000-seat state-of-the-art concert hall brings world-class performances and arts education to Montgomery County, Maryland.
 Strathmore holds performances by major national artists including folk, blues, pop, jazz, show tunes, and classical music.
 Concerts and children's performances are held outdoors on the lawn during the summer months.
 AMP by Strathmore, a performance and event space within Pike & Rose, opened in 2015 featuring a 230-seat music venue for additional performances.

 The 50-acre award-winning garden is one of Montgomery County, Maryland's top attractions including an aquatic garden, azalea garden, butterfly garden, rose garden, children's garden, formal garden, fragrance garden, Japanese style garden, and trial garden.
 Brookside Gardens offers a variety of educational programs for adults and children.